stephensamonte/Angular-NgBootstrap-Base-Website/README.md

 # Angular-NgBootstrap-Base-Website
 Website template that uses ng Bootstrap.

+Note: This project is no longer being worked on.
+I also no longer use ng-bootstrap for my projects.
+I recommend using [Angular Material](https://material.angular.io/)

 In the future will have it's own fake data and mock server which can later be swapped out for real http requests.

 Deployed Project Website: https://stephensamonte.github.io/Angular-NgBootstrap-Base-Website/